You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Resident Agent Service

-Appointing a resident agent is an important part of your LLC formation process.
+Appointing a Kansas resident agent (also commonly referred to as a registered agent) is an important part of your LLC formation process.
 Your resident agent is responsible for handling sensitive legal and tax documents and keeping your business compliant with Kansas business law.
 In short, you need an agent you can trust.

 If you have questions or concerns about the LLC formation process or if it’s the best business structure for you, sometimes it’s best not to take chances and consult an attorney.
 They’re not cheap, but they can provide essential business advice, professional filing assistance, and peace of mind.